 reviews

 speaking of Starflight, another major storytelling drawback to this book was that the author failed him as a protagonist! there were so many flashbacks and dream sequences in his book, and when there weren't any happening in the moment, Starflight was either thinking about Sunny, who he has a crush on (even though she's basically his adoptive sister (the books try to write it off that they aren't siblings because they're different races of dragons, but that makes no sense, they're literally hatchmates)) OR he is being hauled around by Fatespeaker, who has an identical personality to Sunny, a similarity that Starglight on-page notices. if it wasn't for her, Starflight would've moped in his bed the whole time, wishing someone would come resque him. his character growth is marked by the volcanic erruption scene where he finally DOES something, but i hardly think it was that good when he did not work on overcoming his fearfulness throughout the rest of the book.

-at the very end, when they were escaping the tunnels that magically connect the island to the rainforest, lava falls onto Starflights eyes and he goes blind, but it felt like it happened just for the shock value of it, because the books tend to pretty much forget ab the rest of its cast once they are no longer the protagonist... and even if that wasn't the case, making your main character lose their sight at the very end of the book is bummy.........
+at the very end, when they were escaping the tunnels that magically connect the island to the rainforest, lava falls onto Starflights eyes and he goes blind, but it felt like it happened just for the shock value of it, because the books tend to pretty much forget about the rest of its cast once they are no longer the protagonist... and even if that wasn't the case, making your main character lose their sight at the very end of the book is bummy.........

-& who knows if i would still agree with myself, was i to reread/rewatch some things...! ¯\(°_o)/¯ truth is, it's hardest not to be subjective!
+& who knows if i would still agree with myself, was i to reread/rewatch some things...! ¯\(°_o)/¯

+reviews